Hemispheres Investment Management Global Equities

 Over the last 36 years, the S&P 500 outperformed both the MSCI ACWI and EM indices.

-• Risk/Reward: As a global equities value investor, Hemispheres focuses its research efforts searching for undervalued companies.
-The more undervalued the company, the higher the upside for investors when an undervalued company appreciates and reaches its fair-market-value price.
-With over 45 markets to choose from and over 10,000 companies with a market capitalization in excess of $1 billion, a plethora of securities provides global investors with substantial opportunities in domestic and internation stock markets.
+- As a global equities value investor, Hemispheres focuses its research efforts searching for undervalued companies.
+The more undervalued the company, the higher the potential upside for investors when it reaches its fair-market-value price.
+With over 47 markets to choose from and over 10,000 companies with a market capitalization in excess of $1 billion, a plethora of securities provides global investors with substantial opportunities in domestic and international stock markets.
 Hemispheres reduces investor risk by buying undervalued stocks from the standpoint that fully valued or overvalued stocks are riskier considering that their return is vulnerable to the movement of stock market indices or a decline to their fair-market-value.

 Issuance of Global Equities by Companies

-• Raising Capital Internationally: There are multiple ways that firms raise capital both domestically and internationally and the methods are similar worldwide.
+Raising Capital Internationally: There are multiple ways that firms raise capital both domestically and internationally and the methods are similar worldwide.
 Companies can raise capital privately or publicly.
-Publicly raising capital requires the firm to meet more stringent regulatory and reporting requirements within the jurisdiction that the securities are being marketed.
+The firm must meet stricter regulatory and reporting requirements when it raises capital publicly in the jurisdiction where it markets the securities.
 Most commonly, just like in the United States, firms employ investment bankers to underwrite, issue and market the capital offering to market participants.

-• Types of Public Equity Offerings: When a private entity determines that it would be cost effective and provide greater access to capital, it may decide to issue a public equity offering.
-This first public offering of common stock is known as the Initial Public Offering (IPO).
-The investment bankers who have been employed to take the firm public evaluate comparable entity stock prices to determine the initial offering price.
-Secondary offerings can include subsequent issuances of shares that were held, but not previously distributed by the company, alternatively the company may authorize additional shares or raise additional capital by issuing a rights offering.
+Types of Public Equity Offerings: When a private entity determines that it would be cost effective and provide greater access to capital, it may decide to issue a public equity offering.
+The first public offering of common stock is the Initial Public Offering (IPO).
+Investment bankers hired to take the firm public evaluate the stock prices of comparable entities to determine the initial offering price.
+Secondary offerings vary.
+A company can sell shares that were previously issued and held.
+Alternatively, the company may authorize additional shares or raise more capital through a rights offering.

-• Regulations and Exchanges: In the United States, companies are regulated by state and federal regulators.
+Regulations and Exchanges: In the United States, companies are regulated by state and federal regulators.
 Depending upon the sector that the firm operates in, there are regulatory bodies familiar with a firm’s operations, safety record and procedures, etc. As an example, energy companies are regulated by the Department of Energy.
 The Federal Regulator concerned with financial reporting, stock issuances and trading is the Securities and Exchange Commission.
-The Stock Exchanges themselves further monitor the companies whose securities are listed there.
+The Stock Exchanges monitor the companies that list their stock there.
 The largest exchanges in the United States are the New York Stock Exchange and the Nasdaq.

 The U.S. stock markets weighting are huge compared to the rest of the world.
 The top 10 constituents of the ACWI Index are all U.S. listed companies.
 With so much of global stock market capitalization concentrated in the U.S., Hemispheres tends to have at least 40% of its global equity portfolios in U.S. incorporated companies.
 The major global stock exchanges include London, Amsterdam/Euronet, Frankfurt, Warsaw, Tokyo, and Hong Kong.